mlz-ictrl/nicos/doc/source/components.rst

    takes the job of the daemon and gui, and presents to the user a slightly enhanced builtin Python shell, where commands can be executed.

-.. .. describe:: nicos-web
-..
-This is a web-frontend version of the NICOS console.
-It implements a simple
-..    web server that presents a console-like user interface via the web browser.

 .. index:: nicos-monitor, nicos-history